Updated December 2024

 Cons:

-The Job Bank says the overall employment prospects for HVAC technicians in Ontario should be moderate through 2025, with strong demand in the Toronto area.
+The Job Bank says the overall employment prospects for HVAC technicians in Ontario should be good through 2026.
 The increased focus on air quality and a boom in construction activity should mean plenty of opportunities for skilled techs.

 HOW TO BECOME AN HVAC TECHNICIAN